 The driver for this project is security of supply.
 The increase in wind generation in the north-west of NI has resulted in an increase in power flows at Coolkeeragh.
 The project is to uprate the 110 kV cabling associated with Transformer 1 in order to accommodate these flows.
-Completion date: Winter 2021.
+Estimated completion: Winter 2021

-East Tyrone Reinforcement Project (NEW)
+East Tyrone Reinforcement Project